zirui2333/ziirui-resume-repo-frontend/README.md

-## Serverless cloud project on AWS for hosting a personal domain website
+# About the Project

+##

 Welcoming everyone to access my website: www.ziirui-resume-website.com

-Here is a Comprehensive tutorial I made for creating this cloud project: https://www.ziirui-resume-website.com/posts/tech/cloud_website/
+Here is a [Comprehensive Tutorial](https://www.ziirui-resume-website.com/posts/tech/cloud_website/) I made for creating this cloud projects

 ## Short Explaination of what my project does

-AWS Cloud Resume Challenge
+This is a Full stack serverless cloud project on AWS for hosting a personal domain website with DevOps skills

-This is my first cloud project at cloud resume challenge by using AWS.
-What is Cloud Resume Challenge? - The Cloud Resume Challenge is a multiple-step resume project which helps build and demonstrate skills fundamental to pursuing a career in Cloud.
+It's also my first cloud project at cloud resume challenge by using AWS.
+What is Cloud Resume Challenge? - The [Cloud Resume Challenge](https://cloudresumechallenge.dev/) is a multiple-step resume project which helps build and demonstrate skills fundamental to pursuing a career in Cloud.
 The project was published by Zirui Zheng.

 **Features:**

 > - Create personal resume website frame using **HTML & CSS**
-> - Deploy the webiste using AWS **S3** and **Cloudfront distribution**
+> - Deploy the webiste using **AWS** S3 and Cloudfront distribution
-> - Connect the distribution by **CloudFare** custom domain name in the frontend
+> - Connect the distribution by CloudFare custom domain name in the frontend
-> - A visitor counter displays how many people have accessed the site supported by **Javascript**
+> - Implement **Javascript** to create a visitor counter displays how many people have accessed the site.
-> - Retrieve and update visitor counter value in **DynamoDB** Table
+> - Retrieve and update visitor counter value in DynamoDB Table
 > - Interacting database with **Python** code in Lambda Function, trigger by AWS Function URL
 > - **Infrastructure as Code** all the AWS resouces mentioned above by **terraform**
 > - Create **CI/CD pipeline** for both frontend and backend on **GitHub Action**